 All official University news, except athletic news, is released through the public information office.
 This office is also responsible for Channel 2 programming and the Weekly Update which is distributed on campus.
-It is also accountable for all of the University's marketing and advertising, as well as overseeing the University webmaster.
+It is also accountable for all of the University's marketing and advertising, as well as overseeing the University webmaster and the University print shop.